Step-by-Step Instructions To Make Your Own Beeswax Jar Candles

 Mason jars – I like to use the small 1/4-pint sized crystal design ones.
 They’re pretty and I love the smaller size.

-Empty jar candle Jars – Just remove any remaining wax and clean the jar well before making your new jar candle.
+Empty Jar Candles – Just remove any remaining wax of an empty jar candle and clean the jar well before making your new jar candle.

 Thick Repurposed Jars – Make sure the glass is thick.
 Thinner glass jars shatter easier if they get too hot.